 1 cup packed light brown sugar

-Preheat oven to 350 degrees F. Oil 2 loaf pans and line the bottom only with parchment.
-Place the loaf pans on a sheet tray for easy removal from the oven later.
+Preheat the oven to 350 degrees F. Oil 2 loaf pans and place on a baking sheet.

-In a medium bowl, stir together flour, baking soda, cinnamon, and salt.
+Make the bread.
+In a medium bowl, stir together flour, baking powder, baking soda, and cinnamon.

-In a large bowl, stir together sugar, brown sugar, and oil.
-Stir in the eggs one at a time until well combined.
-Stir in the vanilla and bananas.
-Add the flour mixture and mix until just combined.
-Fold in the blueberries until distributed.
+In a large bowl, stir together sugar, oil, eggs, and vanilla until well combined.
+Stir in the bourbon.
+Then add the flour mixture and milk alternately, beginning and ending with the flour.
+Fold in the apples.